novasearch/wiki.novasearch.org/wiki/Condor.md

 NovaSeach Condor setup
 ----------------------

-This page details the Condor setup on our cluster.
+This section details the Condor setup on our cluster.

 We have four [nodes](/wiki/Cluster#Hardware "wikilink") with 6 real cores (12 HT threads).